 With my friend Vickie, when our friendship ended suddenly, it was unnatural to disconnect.
 Regardless of our age; it is sad to say goodbye to a friend.

 For a long time, I naively thought that losing a friend, at least through conflict, was preventable if I did the right thing.

 If I was a good, loyal friend then all of my friendships would endure and pain would be avoided.

 There are a couple of problems with my thoughts on a lost friendship.

 - First of all, I will say or do the wrong thing and cause someone to be hurt, and I cannot control if they chose to forgive me.

 - Secondly, others may hurt or betray me and I may struggle with moving past it.

 Either scenario can end or permanently alter a friendship.

-Regardless of our best efforts, there are reasons people choose to end friendships such as unavoidable changes in life or circumstances outside our control.
+Regardless of your best efforts, there are reasons people choose to end friendships such as unavoidable changes in life or circumstances outside your control.

 “Are you grieving a relationship that has deteriorated?
 Whether it dissolved in a long, tangled mess over the years or conflict erupted out of nowhere, broken relationships hurt.
 Maybe it felt good to get out of that relationship then, but now, as you lie awake staring at the ceiling, regret begins seeping into your bones.

 A broken friendship can be very sad and hard to process, but in life, the loss of friendships is also inevitable.

-- we can always recover from the pain of losing a friend
+- You can recover from the pain of losing a friend

-- we can grow in our love and trust in God
+- You can grow in your love and trust in God

-- we can learn from the loss of friendship and become a better more authentic friend to others.
+- You can learn from the loss of friendship and become a better more authentic friend to others.

-Although it is sometimes inevitable, losing a friend does not reflect our value or ability to be loved by others.
-God is always our friend and sees and knows our worth.
-We can move on and find a new place of belonging.
+Although it is sometimes inevitable, losing a friend does not reflect your value or ability to be loved by others.
+God is always your friend and sees and knows your worth.
+You can move on and find a new place of belonging.

-- We can lose a friend suddenly due to uncontrollable circumstances such as a move or a finished assignment.
+#1 You lose a friend due to uncontrollable circumstances such as a move or a finished assignment.